sigmaSd/sigmaSd.github.io/content/blog/helix_plugin.md

 - Create a script

-I'm going to use deno here, but any compiled program can work
+I'm going to use *deno* here, but any compiled program can work

-The advantage of deno, is the programs have 0 permissions by default which works actually very well as a plugin
+The advantage of *deno*, is the programs have 0 permissions by default which works actually very well as a plugin

+But realisticly you want a compiled language, for the fastest cold startup time.
+I prefer *Zig* for this since it makes 0 syscalls by default in linux for example.

 `cd ~/dev/helix/scripts`